Categories

 Read This Book . . .

 Welcome to Read this Book, a newsletter where I recommend one book that needs to jump onto your TBR pile!
-This week, I’m recommending one of my favorite Appalachian novels.
+This week, I’m recommending one of my most anticipated new mystery novels of 2023.

 Looking for fascinating stories, informed takes, useful advice, and more drawn from our collective experience as power readers, teachers, librarians, booksellers, and bookish professionals?
 Subscribe to The Deep Dive, a biweekly newsletter to inform and inspire readers, delivered to your inbox!
 Your first read (The Power Reader’s Guide to Reading Logs & Trackers) is on the house.
 Check out all the details and choose your membership level at bookriot.substack.com.

-a graphic of the cover of Even As We Breathe
+a graphic of the cover of All the Sinners Bleed by S.A.
+Cosby

 Subscribe to First Edition for interviews, lists, rankings, recommendations, and much more, featuring people who know and love books.